VBS Scheduler with zero overhead

 We introduce and use variable-bandwidth servers (VBS) for scheduling and executing processes under programmable temporal isolation.
 A VBS is an extension of a constant-bandwidth server where throughput and latency of process execution can not only be controlled to remain constant across different competing workloads but also to vary in time as long as the resulting bandwidth stays below a given bandwidth cap.
 Switching to different periods allows to trade off scheduling overhead and temporal isolation at runtime.
 Smaller periods and thus higher sampling frequencies better isolate servers because their response times for executing a given piece of code are better maintained across larger sets of server workloads, at the expense of higher administrative overhead through more scheduler invocations.

-We have designed and implemented a VBS-based EDF-style constant-time scheduling algorithm, a constant-time admission test, and four alternative queue management plugins which influence the scheduling algorithm’s overall temporal and spatial complexity.
+influence the scheduling algorithm’s overall temporal and spatial complexity.
 The schedulability test and scheduling algorithm for workload-oriented programming have a focus on reducing runtime overhead and improving predictability by trading off schedulability precision (test) as well as system utilization (algorithm) for less time complexity of managing process admission and more predictable administrative overhead of making scheduling decisions, respectively.
 In other words, the schedulability test may reject some schedulable processes but may be performed fast (in constant time with a fixed number of resources) and the scheduling algorithm may interrupt the system more frequently but does so predictably often and makes scheduling decisions fast (in constant time with a fixed timeline but for any number of processes).

 Implementation

 We have implemented our scheduling algorithm and benchmarked it on synthetic workloads.
 The scheduling algorithm essentially manages a deadline-ordered set of released processes (ready queue) and a release-time-ordered set of delayed processes (blocked queue).
 Currently our implementation supports doubly-linked lists, time-slot arrays of FIFO queues, and a time-slot matrix of FIFO queues, and an alternative FIFO matrix representation using B+ trees that reduce memory usage.
-The algorithm's time complexity is dominated by the queue operations' time complexities since the algorithm itself is loop-free and therefore runs in constant time.

 Results